 Certain statements contained in this prospectus supplement and the accompanying prospectus, including the documents incorporated by reference herein and therein, and in any "free writing prospectus" that we have authorized for use in connection with this offering, may constitute "forward-looking statements" within the meaning of the safe harbor from civil liability provided for such statements by the Private Securities Litigation Reform Act of 1995 (set forth in Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Forward-looking statements include information concerning our business strategy, plans, and goals and objectives.
+Forward-looking statements include information concerning our business strategy, plans, and goals and objectives, as well as information concerning the Acquisition and the related transactions.

-Statements preceded by, followed by or that otherwise include the words "believes," "expects," "anticipates," "intends," "projects," "estimates,", "plans," "may increase," and similar expressions or future or conditional verbs such as "will," "should," "would," "may" and "could" are generally forwardlooking in nature and not historical facts.
+Statements preceded by, followed by or that otherwise include the words "believes," "expects," "anticipates," "intends," "projects," "estimates,", "plans," "may increase," and similar expressions or future or conditional verbs such as "will," "should," "would," "may" and "could" are generally forward-looking in nature and not historical facts.
 These forward-looking statements reflect our current views about our plans, intentions, expectations, strategies and prospects, which are based on the information currently available to us and on assumptions we have made.
 You should understand that the following important factors could affect future results and could cause actual results to differ materially from those expressed in such forward-looking statements:

-- the ability to receive, or delays in obtaining, the regulatory approvals required to own and/or operate our properties, or other delays or impediments to completing our planned acquisitions or projects; - our ability to enter into definitive agreements with a third party operator for the Meadows Racetrack & Casino (the "Meadows"); - the ultimate timing and outcome of the Acquisition, including our and Pinnacle's ability to obtain the financing and third party approvals and consents necessary to complete the acquisition; - the ultimate outcome (including the possibility that the Acquisition may not be completed or that completion may be unduly delayed) and results of integrating the assets to be acquired by us in the Acquisition; - the effects of the Acquisition on us, including the post-Acquisition impact on our financial condition, operating results, strategy and plans; - our ability to maintain our status as a real estate investment trust ("REIT"), given the highly technical and complex Internal Revenue Code provisions for which only limited judicial and administrative authorities exist, where even a technical or inadvertent violation could jeopardize REIT qualification and where requirements may depend in part on the actions of third parties over which we have no control or only limited influence; - the satisfaction of certain asset, income, organizational, distribution, shareholder ownership and other requirements on a continuing basis in order for us to maintain our elected REIT status; - the ability and willingness of our tenants, operators and other third parties to meet and/or perform their obligations under their respective contractual arrangements with us, including, in some cases, their obligations to indemnify, defend and hold us harmless from and against various claims, litigation and liabilities;
+- the ability to receive, or delays in obtaining, the regulatory approvals required to own and/or operate our properties, or other delays or impediments to completing our planned acquisitions or projects; - the ultimate timing and outcome of the Acquisition, including our and Pinnacle's ability to obtain the financing and third party approvals and consents necessary to complete the Acquisition; - the ultimate outcome (including the possibility that the Acquisition may not be completed or that completion may be unduly delayed) and results of integrating the assets to be acquired by us in the Acquisition; - our ability to consummate our anticipated acquisition of the equity interests of PA Meadows, LLC, the owner of the Meadows Racetrack & Casino, and if consummated, the results of integrating such assets; - the effects of the Acquisition on us, including the post-acquisition impact on our financial condition, operating results, strategy and plans; - our ability to maintain our status as a real estate investment trust ("REIT"), given the highly technical and complex Internal Revenue Code provisions for which only limited judicial and administrative authorities exist, where even a technical or inadvertent violation could jeopardize REIT qualification and where requirements may depend in part on the actions of third parties over which we have no control or only limited influence; - the satisfaction of certain asset, income, organizational, distribution, shareholder ownership and other requirements on a continuing basis in order for us to maintain our elected REIT status; - the ability and willingness of our tenants, operators and other third parties to meet and/or perform their obligations under their respective contractual arrangements with us, including, in some cases, their obligations to indemnify, defend and hold us harmless from and against various claims. litigation and liabilities: